Err on the side of Kindness

 "When you speak, err on the side of kindness."

 You might be wondering who I’m quoting here.
 A clergyman perhaps?
 Or clergywoman? if you can find one.
 A nurse?
 An artist?
 No, none of these people.
 This statement was made by an athlete, the great Kurt Fearnley, at the end of his final race, the Commonwealth Games Wheelchair Marathon no less, after driving relentlessly his body for almost two hours.
-Generally speaking, I support the notion that society would benefit from legislation preventing sports people talking in front of a camera but for Kurt, an exception could be made.
+Generally speaking, I subscribe to the notion that society would benefit from legislation prohibiting sports people talking in front of a camera but for Kurt, an exception could be made.
 He had been talking about how high his heart rate had been for the majority of the race.
 I gasped at hearing the number, being an athlete in a former life who could only aspire to be as good as this man, at the level of performance he was able to maintain.